 Tyler Rae, a University of Kentucky graduate of Landscape Architecture, has been immersed in the Game of Golf and its playing fields since a very young age.
 Prior to operating his Golf Design firm, Tyler worked with noted Golf Architect and Golden Age restoration expert Ron Prichard for eight years, in the design office with Golf Architect Keith Foster for three years, as well as shaping and building new golf courses with Bill Coore & Ben Crenshaw.
 Tyler also ran and shaped multi-million dollar projects in the dirt for an International Golf Course Builder for four years, learning how courses “come to life in the field”.
 During that span, he built new courses and restored older golf courses for designers such as Tom Doak and Bruce Hepner, Robert Trent Jones Jr., Rees Jones, Tom Fazio, John Fought and past Augusta National Superintendent Billy Fuller.

-Over the last 20 years, Tyler has carefully crafted a select client list and now carries a workload that employs three staff members: Design Associate and Construction Forman, Jim Ryan; Master Plan & Drafting Associate, Tyler Luft; and past U.S. State Department Arborist, Barry Emens.
+Over the last 20 years, Tyler has carefully crafted a select client list and now carries a workload that employs several staff members: Design Associate and Construction Forman, Jim Ryan; past U.S. State Department Arborist, Barry Emens; and Office Administrator, Sheila Rae.
 Tyler’s emphasis continues to focus on Ross, Flynn, Raynor, Tillinghast and other Golden Age Architects’ restoration and renovation work.